sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Front End Happy Hour](http://frontendhappyhour.com) : A podcast featuring a panel of Software Engineers from Netflix, Evernote, Atlassian & LinkedIn talking over drinks about all things Front End development.
 - [Full Stack Radio](http://www.fullstackradio.com) : Everything from product design and user experience to unit testing and system administration.
 - [Groovy Podcast](http://groovypodcast.podbean.com) : A podcast dedicated to the Groovy programming language and its ecosystem.
+- [Inside Java](https://inside.java/podcast) : Inside Java is a podcast for Java Developers brought to you directly from the people that make Java at Oracle.
+We'll discuss the language, the JVM, OpenJDK, platform security, innovation projects like Loom and Panama, and everything in between.
 - [IPhreaks](https://devchat.tv/iphreaks) : A weekly group discussion about iOS development and related technology by development veterans.
 We discuss Apple, tools, practices, and code.
 - [JavaScript Jabber](https://devchat.tv/js-jabber) : A weekly discussion about JavaScript, front-end development, community, careers, and frameworks.
 - [Learn To Code With Me Podcast](https://learntocodewith.me/podcast/) : A Season by season of tech podcast episodes by Laurence Bradford with topics ranging from Career in Tech to lessons in doing tech business